dendronhq/dendron-site/vault/dendron.topic.hooks.config.md

 #### id

-Unique id for the note.
+Unique id for the hook.
 This also corresponds to the javascript file that will be created under `{workspace}/hooks/{id}.js`

 #### pattern
 - default: `*`